postmodern/ffi-udis86/README.md

 ## Description

-{FFI::UDis86} provides Ruby FFI bindings for the udis86, a x86 and x86-64
+{FFI::UDis86} provides Ruby FFI bindings for the [libudis86] library, a x86 and x86-64 disassembler.
-disassembler.

 ## Features